mdorozcog/kali_docker/readme.md

 ## Objectives

-The current project will create a working image of Kali Linux with the followin packets:
+The current project will create a working image of Kali Linux with the followin packages:

 - metasploit-framework
 - nmap